kuoushi/ServUO-RconPacketHandlers/README.md

 Ex: 0xFF FF FF FF 1B (challenge) (password) 00 0A

 Send this command with a challenge and the password to request server status information.
 Response format is currently still being determined.

-Save

-0x1E

-Ex: 0xFF FF FF FF 1B (challenge) (password) 00 0A

-Send this command with a challenge and the password to start a server save.

 Parameters
 -----